IHatePineapples/config/README.md

 # Dotfiles

-All of my personal . configuration files for GNU/linux .
+All of my personal config.  files for GNU/linux

 # Installation